-That was until a few years ago when I saw a big cardboard cut-out of slimline Batman and a very young, pissy looking Robin standing in front of a space-aged Batmobile.
+That was until a few years ago when I saw a big cardboard cut-out of slimline Batman and a very young, rather pissy looking Robin standing in front of a space-aged Batmobile.
 That was the cover of Batman and Robin, a new series by Scottish comics dream-team, writer Grant Morrison and artist Frank Quitely.
-Morrison called it ‘An acid-tinged modernization of the sixties show as if directed by David Lynch’.
+Morrison called it ‘An acid-tinged modernization of the sixties show as if directed by David Lynch‘.
 Nice.

 Morrison had first introduced Damian Wayne, the new Robin a year or so before.
-He was the precocious offspring of Bruce and ‘sexy enemy’ Talia Al Ghul.
-Unlike previous Robins, Damian’s heart wasn’t in quite the right place – having been raised by mummy’s International League of Assassins as a weapon to destroy Batman.
+He was the precocious offspring of Bruce and his ‘sexy enemy’ Talia Al Ghul.
+Unlike previous Robins, Damian’s heart wasn’t in the right place – having been raised by mummy’s International League of Assassins as a weapon to destroy Batman.

 Damian – and Grant Morrison – set out their stall early on; kicking several shades out of the incumbent Robin, Tim Drake, before dressing up in the Robin costume and joining the Dark Knight on the streets of Gotham for a bit of the old ultraviolence.